-- 1. A team may elect to stop the round early at any time.
+- 1. A team may elect to stop the game early at any time.
 In this case, the team captain must indicate the team's desire to terminate the game to the referee.
-The team will be awarded all points earned up to the call at the end of the round. - 2.
-The round ends when: - a.
-The time expires. - b.
-The team captain calls the end of the game - c.
-The Robot sends an 'exit' command to the game manager.
+The team will be awarded all points earned up to the call at the end of the game. - 2.
+The game ends when: